French into English: translation in practice

 By the end of this course you should be able to...

-- acquired a better understanding of the work of the professional literary translator.
+- understand the work of the professional literary translator in more depth.

 There may be other outcomes, depending on the needs and interests of the group of students.